 Note that there’s a separate out-of-pocket for prescription coverage (and it’s not capped), regardless of whether you’ve got a Medicare Advantage plan with prescription coverage, or a stand-alone Part D plan.

 Do you plan to travel outside the United States during retirement?
 Original Medicare doesn’t cover foreign travel except for a few rare circumstances, but most Medigap plans provide some coverage for foreign travel (80% of the cost of emergency care received in the first two months of a trip, limited to a $50,000 lifetime cap, and with a $250 annual deductible).

 Medicare Advantage plans can cover foreign travel beyond Original Medicare’s limited situations, but unlike standardized Medigap policies, each Medicare Advantage plan is different, and it’s imperative that you check the plan details regarding foreign travel before enrolling.

-Ninety-six percent of doctors who provide Medicare-covered services are participating providers with Original Medicare, and the coverage is nationwide.
+Do you care how big your network is?
+Eighty-nine percent of non-pediatric primary care physicians are accepting new Medicare patients.
+If you enroll in Original Medicare + Medigap, you can see any medical providers, nationwide, as long as they accept Medicare.
 With Medicare Advantage, each plan has its own network, and you may be limited to a much more local or regional area.